nonnorm/nomini/README.md

 ### Event Handlers

-Instead of binding to `onclick` or using the onclick attribute, use `nm-on`: Optionally, the closure can take the event as a property.
+Instead of binding to `onclick` or using the onclick attribute, use `nm-on`: `preventDefault` is called automatically.
+Optionally, the closure can take the event as a property.
 Property accesses in event listeners will **not** be tracked.

 ```html